Artificial intelligence in Wikimedia projects

-Using artificial intelligence for Wikimedia projects
+Using artificial intelligence for Wikipedia

-Various projects seek to improve Wikipedia and Wikimedia projects by using artificial intelligence tools.

 ORES

 The Objective Revision Evaluation Service (ORES) project is an artificial intelligence service for grading the quality of Wikipedia edits.
 The Wikimedia Foundation presented the ORES project in November 2015.

-Detox

-Detox is a project to prevent users from posting unkind comments in Wikimedia community discussions.
-Among other parts of the Detox project, the Wikimedia Foundation and Jigsaw collaborated to use artificial intelligence for basic research and to develop technical solutions to address the problem.
-In October 2016 those organizations published "Ex Machina: Personal Attacks Seen at Scale" describing their findings.
-Various popular media outlets reported on the publication of this paper and described the social context of the research.

-Other
+Wiki bots

+Bias reduction

 In August 2018, a company called Primer reported attempting to use artificial intelligence to create Wikipedia articles about women as a way to address gender bias on Wikipedia.

-In 2022, the public release of ChatGPT inspired more experimentation with AI and writing Wikipedia articles.